• Recipes

 Instructions

-• Bring 4-5 litres of salted water to the boil.
-Cook the spaghetti according to the packet instructions, stirring occasionally to prevent sticking.
+• Bring a large pot of salted water to the boil.
+Cook the spaghetti according to the packet instructions, stirring occasionally so it doesn't stick.

 Leave a Reply Cancel reply